Chris3606/GoRogue/README.md

 - Map generation improvements
    - More map generation algorithms (BSP Tree).
    - Possibly improve RandomRoomsMapGenerator - change room placement strategy to be more even, or replace with BSP tree.
-- RNG improvements
-   - Serialization of state.
-   - Allow GaussianRandom to specify deviations.
-   - Possibly integrate more closely with existing C# random utilities.
 - Additional FOV Algorithms
    - Permissive-style FOV
    - Others?